microsoft/vscode-tools-for-ai/README.md

 # Azure Machine Learning for Visual Studio Code

-Azure Machine Learning for Visual Studio Code, previously called Visual Studio Code Tools for AI**, is an extension that allows you to easily build, train, and deploy machine learning models to the cloud or the edge with [Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/).
+With the **Azure Machine Learning for Visual Studio Code extension** you can easily build, train, and deploy machine learning models to the cloud or the edge with [Azure Machine Learning service](https://azure.microsoft.com/services/machine-learning-service/) from the Visual Studio Code interface.
+Earlier versions of this extension were released under the name _Visual Studio Code Tools for AI_.

 With Azure Machine Learning service, you can:
 - Build and train machine learning models faster, and easily deploy to the cloud or the edge.